GP-012 Design, redesign and development

 - GP-015 Clinical evaluation and associated records

-- GP-013 Risk management
+- GP-013 Risk management and associated records

 If validated, the released software along with its documentation can then be submitted to the regulatory body for approval or directly deployed in the target markets given their legislations.